 Below is a pdf of the Advanced Classical Book for you to download for free.
 You have permission to distribute this book to your students as digital or hard copies.
 However, you are strictly forbidden from receiving compensation in any form or context for this book or any other material on this website.
 This includes your recordings of my compositions and arrangements.
 Thank you.

 By downloading this curriculum, you understand and agree to the above terms.

 Intermediate – Advanced Classical Guitar Studies & Repertoire

-Click on the + of each cell to view/download the sheet music (including TABS for second-year curriculum), listen to an audio recording, and for a few selected pieces, view a tutorial video of the corresponding piece.
+Click on the + of each cell to view or download the music and listen to an audio recording of the piece.
+There are also a few tutorial videos for some of the pieces below.